Moniece Slaughter Claims Tank Got Her Pregnant While Cheating On Zena Foster

 “You cheated on her with multiple women, myself included,” Moniece said.
 “But then you lied to her and told her that I was before her, and then she cheated on you with The Game and some more people.
 She also had a C-section to give you a son on your birthday.
 You’ve got a son that you made on a drunken night, off a lot of Patron, who you had a very public custody battle for, who you don’t really see, raise or spend time with.
 You should focus on your children [and] your dysfunctional relationship.”

-As if this wasn’t already incredibly messy, it seems like Moniece might be dragging up old drama with no good reason at all.
+As if this wasn’t already incredibly messy, it seems that Moniece might be dragging up some old drama with no good reason at all.
 She claims the affair went on when she was barely 19-years old.
-That was a whole decade ago and Mo is slinging accusations now.
+That was a whole decade ago, but Mo is slinging accusations.
 What could she have to gain by trashing Tank now?

 Everybody wanna ride but don't nobody wanna die!.. #History #Z #RnBMoney #TheGeneral